paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-09-12-john_lewis_partnership_rebrand.md

 - design
 - brand_identity
 ---
-Last week the John Lewis Partnership [rebranded John Lewis and Waitrose][1], with each chain now suffixed by '& Partners' to emphasise the organisation's ownership model.
-Unbeknown to me at the time, this was another identity from the offices of Pentagram to elicit an assured 'meh'.
-Now, with [more information available about the project][2], and the work still bugging me, I turn the [annoyance meter][3] to 'writing a blog post' and try to explore what's wrong.
+Last week the John Lewis Partnership unveiled [a new look for John Lewis and Waitrose][1], with the name of each chain to now be suffixed by '& Partners’, emphasising the organisation's ownership model.
+Underwhelmed but what I initially saw, unbeknown to me at the time, this was another identity from a team at Pentagram to elicit an assured 'meh'.
+Now, with [more information available about the project][2], I shall turn the [annoyance meter][3] to 'writing a blog post' and explore what I dislike about it.

 {% include figure.html
-  caption="New logos and ‘brandlines’ for John Lewis, Waitrose and the Partnership.
+  caption="New logos and 'brandlines' for John Lewis, Waitrose and the Partnership.
 Image: [Pentagram](https://www.pentagram.com/work/the-john-lewis-partnership/story)" src="2018/09/john_lewis_partnership_rebrand_logos.png" class="u-bleed"
 %}

 Firstly, the naming strategy.
 Including 'Partners' in the store names seems like a smart move, although I wonder if this was backed up by research suggesting consumers are unaware that these stores are employee-owned.
 However, people will still refer to the stores by their shorthand, and adding additional words to the logo makes them less readable when reduced to smaller sizes.
-Given that on the day the rebrand was annonced, it was discovered that [270 jobs were being cut][4], with more staff likely to be outsourced, the brand starts to attain a degree of hypocrisy.
+Given that on the day the rebrand was announced, it was discovered that [270 jobs were being cut][4], with more staff likely to be outsourced, the brand starts to attain a degree of hypocrisy.

 Looking at the logos, I despair.
 Previously, each chain used a customised version of Gill Sans, with ascenders featuring angled cutoffs.
 The effect was to create something that felt familiar, but unique; timeless, yet modern.
 Retaining Gill Sans but rending the new names in uppercase is route one stuff; wholly unoriginal, and only serves to reduce their readability further.
-And when every other department store has slavishly adaopted a monochrome colour palette, John Lewis sheds it's dark green and follows suit.
+And when every other department store has slavishly adopted a monochrome colour palette, John Lewis sheds it's dark green and follows suit.
 Never has an industry been so mundane in its collective approach to brand identity.

 {% include figure-embed.html
   caption="The ‘brandlines’ were inspired by a Peter Hatch pattern created for the John Lewis Partnership in the 1960s."